DA-Mike/work_trace/README.md

 ## Description

 Work Trace is a command line app which utilizes node.js, mysql, and inquirer.
-It an employee management app which can help the user create and organize departments, roles, and employees within a company.
+It is an employee management app which can help the user create and organize departments, roles, and employees within a company.

 My motiviation for this project was to learn more about how javascript/node.js can work with SQL and also learn more about SQL in general.
 This was a great way to introduce the merging of these two languages and functionalities.
 Additionally, this really honed in my skill in utilizing async/await and promisification.
 I really enjoy that I know how to deliberately create asynchronous operations.